-The ARCP is an annual opportunity for evidence gathered by a trainee, relating to their progress in the training programme, to document the competencies that are being gained.
-Evidence of competence will be judged based on a portfolio of documentation, culminating in an Educational Supervisor's Structured Report (ESSR).
+The ARCP is an annual opportunity for evidence gathered by a trainee, relating to the trainee's progress in the training programme, to document the competencies that are being gained.
+Evidence of competence will be judged based on a portfolio of documentation, culminating in an educational supervisor's structured report.

 Lack of progress, identified by the issue of an ARCP outcome 3 or 5 and necessitating repeat training to rectify deficiencies, will lead to the extension of training.
-Training leading to the issue of an ARCP 3 or 5 and necessitating repeat training will not be recognised towards the award of the CCT.
+Training leading to the issue of an ARCP outcome 3 or 5 and necessitating repeat training will not be recognised towards the award of the CCT.
 Evidence of ARCP outcome 6 is required as part of the evidence for the award of the CCT.